jwbuitenhuis/topn/README.md

 ## Partitioned table
 KDB+ is what happens when you use q to store and query data on disk.
 Whereas in memory some of the multithreading management falls on the programmer, when querying with KDB+ a number of important tasks are run in parallel by default.
 On disk data can not be changed implicitly which means mistakes or temporary changes will be cleaned up on the next *\l*.
 Each partition will be queried separately and the results will be stitched together cleanly.
 Even more impressive is the fact that map-reduce is implemented implicitly - an average is calculated by adding up all the sums and dividing by the sum of counts.
 The individual sums can be calculated separately.

-Data is mapped in memory when the table is loaded, and only read from the device when accessed.
+Data is mapped into memory when the table is loaded, and only read from the device when accessed.
 After the first read, the file cache will be primed and subsequent access is a lot faster.
-This is elegant as KDB+ as it separate the concerns cleanly.
+This is elegant as it separate the concerns cleanly.

 All this comes at the cost